tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 Docker is a service used to containerize, or isolate, a specific application from a host system.
 This is beneficial for both security and ease of use with more complicated services.
 This will allow you to use tModLoader without affecting the host system.
 If you would prefer more control over your server or would prefer not to use Docker, then make use of `manage-tModLoaderServer.sh`.

 ## Using The Script
-The `manage-tModLoaderServer.sh` script can be used to install tML either directly from the Github release or from SteamCMD.
+The `manage-tModLoaderServer.sh` script can be used to install tModLoader either directly from the GitHub release or from SteamCMD.
 The script is made to run fully standalone, so just download it to your server and run it.
 No other files from the repo are needed.

 ### Installing tModLoader
 #### Via SteamCMD (recommended)
+* Ensure SteamCMD is installed and on your PATH.
+You can install SteamCMD from your package manager or [here](https://developer.valvesoftware.com/wiki/SteamCMD).
 * Installation via SteamCMD can be performed using `./manage-tModLoaderServer.sh --install --username your_steam_username`.
 * You will be prompted for your password (and your 2fa code if applicable).
 * By default, tModLoader will be installed to `~/Steam/steamapps/common/tModLoader`.
 To specify an installation directory, use `--folder /full/path/from/root`